kcri-tz/sans/README.md

 * Reference-free
 * Alignment-free
-* Assembled genomes or reads as input
+* Input: assembled genomes / reads, or coding sequences / amino acid sequences
-* Phylogenetic splits or tree as output
+* Output: phylogenetic splits or tree
-* **NEW:** Coding sequences / amino acid sequences as input (see --code and --amino), implemented by Marco Sohn
+* **NEW:** Low coverage k-mers can be discarded

 ### Publications